 Pictured above is the earliest-known photo of a WISM T-shirt.

 WISM has a special place in Madison radio history, with well-known personalities like Clyde Coffee, Charlie Simon, Jonathan W. Little, Stoney Wallace, Neil Gavin, and Robin Steele.

-Bob Dylan visits Madison.
-At left WISM's Jonathan W. Little and Charlie Simon, at far right Mayor Paul Soglin
+Pictured above: Bob Dylan visits Madison.
+At left is WISM’s Jonathan W. Little and Charlie Simon.
+At far right is Mayor Paul Soglin.

 In the 1960s and early 70s, most FM stations across America had few listeners.
 Most people did not have FM car radios.
 The majority of FM stations offered “easy listening” or rock music.
 In the late 1970s Mid-West Family Broadcasting created a popular “adult contemporary” approach for WISM-FM, and the station (automated, meaning no announcers) began attracting listeners that liked the music on Movin’ Easy 98 FM.
 In 1983 Mid-West Family decided that the station could be even more successful if it became involved in community events, offered fun promotions and was staffed by live personalities.

 Johnny Marks 6-11P